-“I didn’t want a robot arm in the logo”, Mujin CTO and logo creator, Rosen Diankov, said.
-“Robotics has nothing to do with making the robot hardware”.
+“I didn’t want a robot arm in the logo,” said Mujin CTO and logo creator, Rosen Diankov.
+“Robotics has nothing to do with making the robot hardware.”

-First, the meaning of “mujin”. 無人 means unmanned, no people.
+Firstly, let’s explore the meaning of “mujin.”
+In Japanese, 無人 means unmanned, no people.
 Isn’t it the best way to describe what this company is actually doing?
-In our logo it is written “Mujin,” but without an “i.’”
-“Mujin” means “no person” in Japanese and this is our concept.
-Mujin is not just a robotics company, but a place where the automation dream becomes a reality.
+In our logo, it is written as “Mujin,” but without an “i.”
+“Mujin” means “no person” in Japanese, and this represents our core concept.
+Mujin is not just a robotics company; it is a place where the automation dream becomes a reality.

-When you have a difficult problem, how do you solve it?
-So you turn it to simpler problems and solve several to get a solution for a more difficult problem.
+To better understand Mujin’s logo, let’s consider the analogy of Artificial Intelligence (AI).
+When facing a difficult problem, how do you solve it?
+You break it down into simpler problems and solve several of these to arrive at a solution for the more challenging problem.

-Same in the Mujin logo, there are different disciplines such as distributed computation and parallel computation, but robotics also includes electrical engineering, hardware engineering, data bases, computer science engineering, mechanical engineering, etc., and they converge together.
+In the Mujin logo, various disciplines converge, including distributed computation, parallel computation, electrical engineering, hardware engineering, databases, computer science engineering, mechanical engineering, and more.

-The dot on the top of the “i,” can be seen as the head of the person without the body.
+The dot on top of the ‘i’ can be seen as the head of a person without the body.

-The body is “virtual” and encodes that Mujin is about the brains of the operation and not about the hardware.
+The body is ‘virtual’ and signifies that Mujin is about the brains of the operation rather than just the hardware.

-Rosen believes Japan is the best platform to try and build Mujin with all the conditions to make it successful.
+Rosen believes that Japan is the best platform to build Mujin, with all the conditions necessary for its success.
 Therefore, the Japanese flag is also represented in this dot.

 The colors red and orange are associated with fire, symbolizing energy, strength, and passion.